`The peculiar risk lay in the possibility of

 trap, whose enemy would come upon him soon.

 `The enemy I dreaded may surprise you.
-It was the darkness of
+It was

 the new moon.
 Weena had put this into my head by some at first